This services privacy statement explains how we manage your personal information.

 MacKillop may not be able to provide some or all services to an individual, unless the organisation is provided with the personal information requested.

-MacKillop may find it necessary to share some of your personal information with our volunteers or agencies, who jointly with us, provide services to clients; to contractors or third party providers where tasks are outsourced
+MacKillop may find it necessary to share some of your personal information with our volunteers, contractors or third party providers where tasks are outsourced

 MacKillop may use the information collected to communicate with you about MacKillop’s services and events.